List of Monster Musume characters: Papi

 Papi (パピ, Papi) is a harpy and the second housemate.
-She is petite and physically appears to be much younger than the other girls, even though she is actually the same age as them (harpies have evolved with smaller, slimmer bodies to enable flight and generally have a much less mature manner than other races).
+She is petite and physically appears much younger than the other girls, even though she is the same age as them, since harpies have evolved smaller, slimmer bodies to enable flight and generally have a much less mature manner than other races.

-She has a human body, but halfway down her upper arms they turn into feather-covered wings.
+She has a human body, but halfway down her upper arms, they turn into feather-covered wings.
 Her wings and hair are light blue, and her eyes are brown.
-Like a bat, she has a free thumb with a claw, so she can to some extent use the wing as a hand, but she always has trouble in maintaining a secure grip.
+Like a bat, she has a free thumb with a claw, so she can, to some extent, use the wing as a hand, but she always has trouble maintaining a secure grip.
 However, she has gained considerable skill with the controller for Kimihito's Nintendo Wii; sometimes she gives up and uses the controller with her feet.
-Her legs start to get covered with light brown scales by mid-thigh and her elongated feet have only three toes that end in rather impressive talons like a bird's feet.
+Her legs start to get covered with light brown scales by mid-thigh, and her elongated feet have only three toes that end in rather impressive talons, like a bird's.

-She is good-natured, happy and playful, but she is unfortunately a "birdbrain" with a very short attention span (taken to an extreme as she will sometimes forget anything she was doing after only taking three steps and even less long-term memory [however, in Chapter 28 after being carried by Kimihito for a distance she was able to remember a great deal about her past]), so she has trouble learning and remembering any kind of rules.
+She is good-natured, happy, and playful, but unfortunately, she is quite unintelligent and has a very short attention span.
+She sometimes forgets what she was doing after taking only three steps, and her long-term memory is even worse.
+However, in Chapter 28, after being carried by Kimihito for a distance, she was able to remember a great deal about her past, so she has trouble learning and remembering any kind of rules.
 This gives her quite a childlike personality, and she actually enjoys playing with the local children.
-Despite her small frame, she is able to get considerable loads airborne—she can carry Kimihito for a decent distance and even Miia for a short trip..
-Throughout the manga, Papi has also shown to have very strong maternal instincts, be it caring for Suu, the local children she interacts with or a batch of chicks at a farm outside of Onsen Town.
+Despite her petite frame, she can get considerable loads airborne and can carry Kimihito for a decent distance, and even Miia for a short trip.
+Throughout the manga, Papi has also shown to have very strong maternal instincts, be it caring for Suu, the local children she interacts with, or a batch of chicks at a farm outside of Onsen Town.